furtivesock/eportfolio/README.md

 # eportfolio
-my old portfolio lulz, needs to be updated sometiem
+My portfolio (school project), it needs to be updated.